GMOD/Apollo/README.md

 Genome annotation editor, with a Java servlet backend and a Javascript client that runs in a web browser as a JBrowse plugin

-For general information on WebApollo, got to: http://genomearchitect.org/
+For general information on WebApollo, go to: http://genomearchitect.org/

 For WebApollo installation instructions, go to: